paperless-gpt#

 paperless-gpt Manual — tag a document to process it on demand

-paperless-gpt-auto Automatic — background worker polls every 20s
+paperless-gpt-auto Automatic — background worker polls on paperless-gpt’s own interval (not set by this module)

 paperless-gpt-ocr-auto OCR re-processing via VLM